zarino/brickwatch/README.md

 Then edit `brickwatch/local_settings.py` to include your ebay and brickset API credentials, and any other environment-specific changes you require.

+For local development, you will want to compile the Sass files at `/static/sass` to CSS at `/static/css`:

+    (env)$ sass --watch static/sass:static/css

+(In production, you’ll want to compile the Sass files one-off, and then run `./manage.py collectstatic` to copy them into a directory that your webserver can serve up directly.)

 ## Run the site

     (env)$ ./manage.py runserver